‘Scott is a down-to-earth guy, patient and passionate about photography and creating a professional product.’

 All this is expressed succinctly in poet e.e. cummings’s introduction to his volume “Is Five”:

 “I am abnormally fond of that precision which creates movement.”

 In my eyes, photography also adheres to Francis Bacon’s maxim, “The contemplation of things as they are without error, without confusion, without substitution or imposture is in itself a nobler thing than a whole harvest of inventions.”
 That is why I love both nature and the street and quest for the image that sits on the cusp of the real and surreal.
 For the most part, I do not manipulate the images in the digital “darkroom” any more than I would have were I using techniques of the old “wet” darkrooms.
 Mostly, I adjust luminosity.

 My background is print journalism.
 I edited photography and foreign and national news for the Chicago Tribune and Chicago Sun-Times for many years before deciding to rededicate myself to my passion.
 It has been, as the great Edward Steichen once said about the photographic act, “Incredibly easy and impossibly difficult.”

 Nevertheless, the results have been good, and I have won national, international and art fair awards since my return to photography in 2006.
-My images are in collections all over the U.S. and in Germany.
+My images are in collections all over the U.S. and in Germany, Israel, Poland and Venezuela.
 I have been in many group and solo shows, including those at the National Art Museum of Sport in Indianapolis and the von Liebig Art Center in Naples, Florida.